 “We have come far in the prevention and treatment of COVID-19 in the past 2 years.
 Regardless, we still struggle to identify patients at highest risk for severe disease.
 Our study uses a gene analysis approach to identify an immune cell signature, distinct from other respiratory illnesses that correlates with worse outcome,” said Dr. Alexandra Kadl, lead author from the University of Virginia Division of Pulmonary and Critical Care Medicine.
 “This knowledge will help evaluate patients’ immune profile with commonly, readily available assays to identify patients at risk for bad outcome that would benefit from closer monitoring and advanced therapies to aid their recovery.”

 Researchers and doctors are still trying to understand why some COVID-19 patients exhibit only mild symptoms while others experience severe illness.
 Now with a technology that has the potential to identify the patients who may progress to severe illness with increased likelihood of morbidity, AMPEL’s gene-based approach has the potential to recommend targeted therapies, healthcare providers have another tool with which to fight COVID-19.

 “Having a precise way to identify the specific lung-damaging process in each individual is an important breakthrough that greatly improves outcomes in SARS-CoV2 infections,” said Dr. Peter Lipsky, CEO and Chief Medical Officer of AMPEL BioSolutions.

-AMPEL seeks to connect with existing gene-based COVID-19 diagnostic companies interested in licensing AMPEL’s CovGENE TM technology for a reflex test to predict patients who emerge with severe illness and provide decision support for treatment options.
-In addition, AMPEL is seeking collaborators for future validation studies..
+AMPEL seeks to connect with Pharmaceutical companies as well as COVID Diagnostic companies interested in licensing the CovGENE® technology for a reflex test to predict patients who have mild or moderate illness or may emerge with severe illness and provide decision support for treatment options.